 What is Raph without his sai?
 Not much, I’m afraid, and Super7 must agree because he comes with three pairs of sai!
 There’s the unpainted pair on the weapon rack that most are destined to leave alone, unless they REALLY want that vintage look.
 The figure also comes packaged with a pair of partially painted sai in his holsters.
 They’re cast in a gray plastic with painted, black, wraps on the handles.
 They look fine, but they lack some flair by just being colored plastic.
 Which is where the third pair comes in as they’re fully painted in a metallic, silver, finish.
 These are definitely the flashiest set, but they’re also the most flimsy.
 For whatever reason, the plastic used for the painted sai is very pliable and prone to warping in the package.
 The paint is also kind of sloppy at the tips which takes away from their pointy nature.
 The imperfections with this set makes it tough to settle on a preferred pair for display.
 I like the overall look of the fully-painted pair, but the integrity of the gray pair is far superior.
 It makes me wonder if Super7 should have packaged him with the painted pair holstered as maybe that would have helped to keep them from warping, or maybe it would have made it worse.
 Whatever the cause, hopefully it’s not an issue for the next turtle, Leonardo, since warped swords would be very disappointing.

 Aside from my sai criticism, the quality-control on the figure seems pretty good.
 There’s not a ton of paint on this guy, but what’s there is clean and neat.
 He’s a pleasant shade of green that’s a near enough match for the old toy and the red is striking and bold.
 The paint on the teeth is where things could have gone off the rails, but it too is quite clean and really captures that toothy expression of the classic toy.
 The hands are on thin pegs, but they’re easy to remove and replace so I don’t have any real concerns about those pegs becoming an issue.
 The head is far more snug, but the peg it sits on is quite beefy so, again, no fears of breakage there.
 The only consistent criticism I see for this guy is in the hips which are fairly loose.
 Shake him around gently and those legs are likely going to flap back and forth at the hip.
 It’s not so loose that he can’t hold a pose, and overall I’d say this is an easy figure to stand.
 My only concern here is that over time the hips will continue to become even more loose at which point we will have a problem.
 It’s an area that could stand to see some improvement going forward, and since it’s expected the other turtles will basically all share the same body, Super7 will have ample opportunity to make some improvements.
 Some of the joints are also quite tight, mostly the hinge joints on the hands and the left knee on my Raph.
 When I tried to work the hinge at the knee the lower part of the leg popped right off.
 It’s on a short peg which likely helps in keeping it from breaking, but it’s annoying.
 I heated up the joint with water and finally got it to move after applying some pressure.
-It’s held up, though is still as easy to work with as the right knee.
+It’s held up, though it’s still not as easy to work with as the right knee.

 Raphael is a great pick for the first turtle in this wave.
 He’s arguably the most popular turtle, owing in large part to his portrayal in the 1990 film, and a logical choice to lead the pack.
 Super7 is rather wisely choosing to have a turtle lead each wave of figure releases which is smart, as they probably pick-up a few sales here and there that may have otherwise not have been.
 It’s no secret that there are a lot of TMNT collectors out there just looking to grab the four turtles from a given line and leave the rest.
 And with this line, I’m one of those guys.
 I already mentioned who is joining Raph in this set, but folks who are looking to rebuild their TMNT collection of yesterday can look forward to the likes of Shredder, Mutagen Man, Bebop, Rocksteady, April, and Metalhead.
 Leonardo is the turtle chosen to head the second wave, with Michelangelo leading the charge for the third.
 We have yet to see Donatello and we don’t know who will be joining him in the fourth wave.
 It seems like Super7 is looking to replicate the original 10 figures from the Playmates line, plus fan favorites.
 Could we see Casey Jones?
 Maybe Krang in his bubble walker?
 Or how about Slash since many fans seem to prefer his toy look to his cartoon one?
 I suspect we’ll know fairly soon just what to expect.